al3xandr3/al3xandr3.github.io/_posts/2018-05-16-statistical-testing.md

 CohortA median is higher than CohortB median, but is it stat. significant ?

-Tool: Wilcoxon <http://www.real-statistics.com/non-parametric-tests/wilcoxon-rank-sum-test/> (or Mann-Whitney for >2 groups <http://www.real-statistics.com/non-parametric-tests/mann-whitney-test/>)
+Tool: **Moods** http://www.real-statistics.com/non-parametric-tests/moods-median-test-two-samples/ or **Wilcoxon** http://www.real-statistics.com/non-parametric-tests/wilcoxon-rank-sum-test/ (or **Mann-Whitney** for >2 groups http://www.real-statistics.com/non-parametric-tests/mann-whitney-test/)

 #### UseCase5